FIBA: Frequency-Injection based Backdoor Attack in Medical Image Analysis: Related Work

-\textbf{Medical Image Analysis.} Convolutions Neural Networks (CNNs) have been widely used in CAD systems \cite{litjens2017survey}, \eg, for classification of diseases, segmentation of organs and lesions, and detection of lesions.
-In order to improve the accuracy of disease classification, prior works focus on improve the models~\cite{he2016deep,huang2017densely} from multiple perspectives, \eg, incorporating attention~\cite{zhang2019attention}, adopting self-training~\cite{liu2020semi,su2019local}, or utilizing medical knowledge \cite{li2019encoding}.
+\textbf{Medical Image Analysis.} Convolutions Neural Networks (CNNs) have been widely used in CAD systems \cite{litjens2017survey}, \eg, for classification, segmentation, and detection tasks.
+In order to improve the accuracy of disease classification, prior works focus on improve the models~\cite{he2016deep,huang2017densely,ma2020auto,xu2021vitae} from multiple perspectives, \eg, incorporating attention~\cite{zhang2019attention}, adopting self-training~\cite{liu2020semi,su2019local}, or utilizing medical knowledge \cite{li2019encoding}.
 For the segmentation of organs and lesions, UNet~\cite{ronneberger2015u} is one classic network, which has inspired many follow-up variants, such as Attention U-Net~\cite{oktay2018attention} and mUNet~\cite{seo2019modified}.
 Inspired by the object detection framework for natural images~\cite{lin2014microsoft}, two-stage detectors such as Fast R-CNN~\cite{ren2015faster} and Mask R-CNN~\cite{he2017mask} are also widely used in varied medical detection tasks.
 Besides, some 3D detection frameworks are proposed to explore the 3D spatial information of the medical data \cite{ding2017accurate,liao2019evaluate}.

 Although CNN-based models have been widely used in various medical imaging modalities and medical analysis tasks, most of the current studies focus on improving the performance of the model while ignoring the potential security issues, \eg, they could be maliciously used to cause misdiagnosis or missed diagnosis once being backdoor attacks.
 Fortunately, exiting backdoor attacks are specifically designed for the classification task of nature images, and there is no guarantee that they are still effective in the medical field.
 From the perspective of learning defense by understanding attacks, there is a need to propose effective and stealthy backdoor attacks suitable for multi-modality medical images and medical tasks.
 To this end, we propose a new trigger injection function that embeds the triggers into the amplitude spectrum.
 By retaining the phase spectrum, it preserves the spatial layout around the poisoned pixels and hence keeps their semantics as the original image pixels.
 Consequently, it can serve as a unified attack method that is applicable in both classification and dense prediction tasks.